 The Turnitin content originality report provided various related content similarity data.
 The document similarity index (DSI) and the document similarity word counts (DSW) were the starting points.
 The DSI was the amount of the document’s total content similarity that Turnitin had identified with other documents in its document collection database before any exclusions or adjustment were applied.
 The DSW was a synthesized value derived from the document word count times the DSI (a percentage).
 I adjusted the DSI using “qualitative judgments” for excluding “false text-matching incidences” of source similarity indices (SSI) from the calculations (Sun, 2013, p.
 267).
 The SSI-substantive types referred to in the research questions are the SSI equal or larger than 5%.
 I recorded the adjusted DSI as the aDSI.
 The adjusted document similarity word (aDSW) count was a synthesized value derived from the document word count times the resulting aDSI (a percentage).

-The document metadata collected were document research method (quantitative, qualitative, mixed or other), year of publication, author count, word count, and reference count.
+The document metadata collected were document research method (quantitative, qualitative, mixed, or other), year of publication, author count, word count, and reference count.
 As each document was selected, I collected this metadata information during the document review.
 I recorded the collected data in the Scholarly Research Tracker (SRT; Mayes, 2016) database.

 The study examined many of the different evaluation strategies and incorporated various features from all of them (see Table 2).
 There were several examples of plagiarism evaluation categories using two and four level criteria.
 This study employed the labels “Low,” “High,” and “Excessive” which I partially derived from a combination of Thomas & de Bruin’s (2014) labels.
 This study also used Thomas & de Bruin’s (2014) rate levels because they based them upon the aDSI (overlaps and false positives removed).
 For the first level, the first two rates were combined: “Low” was 0%-14%, “High” was 15%-24%, and “Excessive” was 25%-100%.